 There are no reprisals for voicing concerns or discussing complaints.
 It is of major importance to management and staff that concerns and queries are dealt with promptly.

 If the problem is complex, the student or their representative may be asked to put the matter in writing.
 The CEO of Phillips Institute will then attend to the matter at the earliest opportunity and will commit to ensure a decision is made within five working days.
 A complaints and/or appeals form is provided as an appendix in the Student Handbook, or here.
+If a complaint or appeal (including any review process) will take more than 60 days to finalise, the CEO or delegate will write to the complainant or appellant and any other parties involved to explain the delay.

 1. Any complaints or grievances should be referred in the first instance to the trainer responsible for the particular class from which the complaint originated.
 This is to ensure all parties are given the opportunity to share their view on the issue.
 If this is not possible or appropriate, you may contact any other member of Phillips Institute staff.
 Every attempt will be made to resolve the issue promptly, confidentially, respectfully and in a manner that is satisfactory to all concerned.